borogk/cm-doom/README.md

 This is a special fork of [dsda-doom](https://github.com/kraflab/dsda-doom), which enables playback of Cameraman profiles.

-Download the latest version: *(coming soon)*
+Downloads can be found on the [releases page](https://github.com/borogk/cm-doom/releases).

 ### What is Cameraman?

 **Cameraman** is a tool for making short clips or movies in GZDoom, capturing gameplay and/or scenery.

-Here is the main project page: [zdoom-cameraman](https://github.com/borogk/zdoom-cameraman).
+Here is its page: [zdoom-cameraman](https://github.com/borogk/zdoom-cameraman).

 ### Why does this fork exist?